nebari-dev/nebari-docs/docs/docs/faq.md

 conda config --set changeps1 true
 ```

-### How do I clean up or delete the Conda-Store pod, if I need to?
+## How do I clean up or delete the conda-store pod, if I need to?

 You may find that the pods hosting your environment get full over time, prompting you to clear them out.
-To delete old builds of your environment on Conda-Store, you simply need to click the "delete" button in the Conda-Store UI.
+To delete old builds of your environment on conda-store, click the "delete" button in the conda-store UI.